Naman60902/ACM-Project/README.md

 The second image is an ascii encoded image with a white background.
 The third image is an ascii encoded image with a black background.

-In this project, I have added this cocept of ascii art generation to not only on images but also videos.
+In this project, I have added this concept of ascii art generation to not only on images but also to videos.

 # Let's Start